dwjackson/ctache/README.md

 ctache -y data.yml -i template.html -o output.html
 ```

+For more information about flags and options, see the `ctache(1)` man page.

 ### Library Use

 For an explanation of the Ctache library, libctache, see the man pages